Netflix/metaflow-docs/README.md

 ---
-description: Build and manage real-life data science projects with ease.
+description: How to operate Metaflow at scale
 ---

-# Welcome to Metaflow
+# Administering Metaflow

 ## Introduction